Skip to content

 • Buyer-listing matching

-Incoming enquiries read and structured, with the top three to five matching listings pulled and surfaced to the right agent within minutes.
+Incoming enquiries read and structured.
+The top three to five matching listings pulled and pushed to the right agent within minutes.

 • Listing description generation

-New listings auto-described in your house voice from the structured data, with photos captioned and SEO terms applied.
+New listings written up in your house voice from the structured data.
+Photos captioned.
+SEO terms applied.

 • Tenant or buyer pre-qualification

-A short, polite intake conversation that gathers the information needed before an agent's time gets spent.
+A short, polite intake that gathers the basics before an agent's time gets spent.

-5x to 10x in year one, mostly through faster response times converting more leads
+5x to 10x in year one, mostly from faster reply times converting more leads

 Payback window